 How Sumsub can help

-With Sumsub, forex platforms can enjoy quick and easy KYC that converts even the least motivated users in minutes.
-The verification process requires just two photos from the users and takes just a couple of minutes.
-As a result, the business can increase conversion by 30% or greater.
+With Sumsub, forex platforms get quick and easy KYC that converts even the least motivated users in minutes.
+The verification process requires just two photos from the user and takes just a couple of minutes.
+As a result, the business can increase conversion by 30% or more.

-Sumsub’s identity verification platform enables businesses to increase customer conversion—all while ensuring compliance with regulations worldwide (ongoing monitoring, record keeping and so on).
-The solution is globally applicable, as its approach and methodology are carefully designed according to the latest recommendations on AML and CTF.
+Sumsub’s identity verification platform enables businesses to increase customer conversion, all while ensuring compliance with FX regulations worldwide (ongoing monitoring, record-keeping and so on).
+The solution is globally applicable, as its approach and methodology are carefully designed according to the latest recommendations on AML and CFT.

 The bottom line